Don’t Lose Your License If You Don’t Have To

 - Soliciting letters attesting to your sobriety

-- Attending weekly Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings is necessary for your case
+- Whether attending weekly Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meetings is necessary for your case

 I know what the hearings officers at these divisions need to restore your license, and I know the individual tendencies of each officer.
-The DLAD/DAAD process has changed quite a bit over the years, and I’ve stayed alert to each of the changes as they’ve happened.
+The DLAD/DAAD/OHAO process has changed quite a bit over the years, and I’ve stayed alert to each of the changes as they’ve happened.
 My knowledge of the system coupled with my long experience handling these hearings means I can resolve your case favorably and efficiently.

-Don’t hurt your chances of restoring your license by working with a lawyer who is not well-versed in the DLAD/DAAD hearings process.
+Don’t hurt your chances of restoring your license by working with a lawyer who is not well-versed in the DLAD/DAAD/OHAO hearings process.
 Making a mistake during this process can mean you have to wait a full year to try again.
-I know what needs to be done to protect your license because I’ve successfully done it for people like you for more than 20 years.
+I know what needs to be done to protect your license because I’ve successfully done it for people like you for more than 25+ years.